tattle-made/simple-rt-search/README.md

 5. Search Server : a public REST API to index new media and provide additional public APIs to interact with this service.

 The first time you run `docker-compose up` it will take 5-7 minutes for all services to come up.
 Its usually instantaneous after that, as long as you don't make changes to the Dockerfile associated with each service.
-To verify if every service is up, visit the following URL
+To verify if every service is up, visit the following URLs

 mongo : visit http://localhost:27017